raweru/multinational-retail-data-centralisation/README.md

 Once extracted and cleaned,we used the **upload_to_db** method to store the data in sales_data database in a table named **dim_users**.

-### Task 4: Extracting and cleaning user's card details
+### Task 4: Extracting and cleaning users' card details

-User's card details are stored in in a pdf document [here](https://data-handling-public.s3.eu-west-1.amazonaws.com/card_details.pdf).
+Users' card details are stored in in a pdf document [here](https://data-handling-public.s3.eu-west-1.amazonaws.com/card_details.pdf).

 1. **retrieve_pdf_data** in DatabaseExtractor takes in a link as an argument and returns a pandas DataFrame.
 2. **clean_card_data** in DataCleaning performs the cleaning of the credit card data.
 Contains multiple functions needed, check their docstrings for more information.

 Once cleaned, we uploaded the table with **upload_to_db** method to sales_data in a table called **dim_card_details**.